jerryq0101/rt_tracer/README.md

 Full process:
 1. Hardware interrupt happens
 2. CPU gets that signal
-3. It schedules an IRQ thread to handle this particular hardware interrupt (max priority). - (IRQ threads are specific to PREEMPT_RT systems)
+25. Runs Top half of handler
+3. (Runs bottom half of handler) The bottom half of handler (which is a continuous loop that is waiting for the Top half to wake it up to start handling interrupts)
 4. The IRQ thread will call a device specific handler.
-If a process was sleeping and waiting for that task, then the handler would go onto the wait queue, and would mark that process to be ready.
+45. After handling, the the handler would mark processes in the wait queue to be ready.
 (AT THIS POINT, WAKEUP TRACEPOINT FIRES)
 5. The IRQ Thread would then call the scheduler.
 6. (Same core scheduler) Scheduler would make a decision to schedule a task (PREEMPT_RT: the highest priority one)
-7. Before the scheduler calls context switch to a task, sched_switched fires, and we record that tracepoint.
+7. Before the scheduler calls context switch to a task, sched_switched fires, and we record that tracepoint if it is our task.

 ### Recording